kubeflow/website/content/docs/other-guides/support.md

 If you're using the services of a cloud provider to host Kubeflow, the cloud provider may be able to help you diagnose and solve a problem.

-Consult the support page for the cloud service that you're using:
+Consult the support page for the cloud service or platform that you're using:

 * [Amazon Web Services (AWS)](https://aws.amazon.com/contact-us/)
 * [Google Cloud Platform (GCP)](https://cloud.google.com/support-hub/)